Counting subsidized housing units in MA

 6. Same source as 2.

-7. Assuming same rate as federal project based rental assistance, line 4.
+7. Assuming same ELI rate as federal project based rental assistance, line 4.
+HUD project based vouchers are a subgroup of HUD housing choice vouchers.
+See note to line 11 in Table 2.

-8. Based on data for tenants of tax federal credit properties as discussed in note to line 10 in previous table, 18.4% * 72.3% * 68,899= 9,166 tax credit units are occupied by tenants with mobile Housing Choice vouchers.
-The exception to the general rule about ACS response — that tenants report as rent what they pay themselves — is for tenants with mobile vouchers: Mobile voucher holders are split as to what they report, with approximately 60% reporting the full contract rent and 40% reporting their own payment.
+8. Based on data for tenants of tax federal credit properties as discussed in note to line 10 in previous table, 18.4% * 72.3% * 68,899= 9,166 tax credit units are occupied by tenants with mobile Housing Choice vouchers, the number in the first column in line 10.
+Turning to the second column in line 10: The exception to the general rule about ACS response — that tenants report as rent what they pay themselves — is for tenants with mobile vouchers: Mobile voucher holders are split as to what they report, with approximately 60% reporting the full contract rent and 40% reporting their own payment.
 We are assuming 40% of the these units report their tenant payment and that 78% are ELIL.
 78% is the Housing Choice average ELIL rate from HUD Program Data.
 40% of 78% is 31%, the number in column 2 for line 8.

 9. “Other Fixed Below Market Units” include some (25,860) tax credit units that have no rental assistance (i.e, no PBRA, no HCV project based, or no HCV tenant based).
 Perhaps 10 or 15% of all Massachusetts tax credit projects do rent at the ELIL level, or at least that is the current target.
 But many of have these have project-based vouchers and so have already been counted on line 8.
 Among non tax-credit projects in the “Other Fixed Below Market Units” category — 40B, Inclusionary Zoning, and other projects not subsidized by HLC — few are likely to be affordable at the ELIL level.
 For lack of a finer number, we round this line to 0% affordable at the ELIL level.

-10. The Housing Choice Voucher count from HUD Program Data with previously counted vouchers removed is 77,612.
-We know that a total of 20,000 Housing Choice Vouchers that are project based.
-If the estimate in line 8 is correct, 11,000 vouchers of the 77,612 are project-based and attached to something other than tax-credit units (20,000 known project-based Housing Choice Vouchers, less estimated 9,166 attached to tax credit projects).
-These 11,000 could be attached to units in 40B projects, inclusionary zoning projects, and/or public housing projects.
+10. This line has a computation error (marked with a strike through) and shows corrections (underlined) reflected in this note as of November 30.
+The Housing Choice Voucher count from HUD Program Data (99,530) with vouchers previously counted in lines 7 and 8 removed is 77,612.
+We additionally back out 7,000 HCV’s possibly attached to public housing units to get to the 70,712 count shown in this line.
+The reasoning for this adjustment is as follows: We know that a total of 20,000 Housing Choice Vouchers that are project based.
+If the estimate in line 8 7 is correct, approximately 11,000 7,000 vouchers of the 77,612 are project-based and attached to something other than tax-credit units (20,000 known project-based Housing Choice Vouchers, less 9,166 12,752 attached to tax credit projects estimated in line 7).
+These 11,000 7,000 could be attached to units in 40B projects, inclusionary zoning projects, and/or public housing projects.
 To the extent that these vouchers are attached to public housing projects and also included in this line, they would result in double counting between this line and lines 1 and 2.
 We do know that many Public Housing Authorities attach some of the vouchers under their control to their own units to supplement their chronically limited revenue.
-We don’t have a good estimate of this, but it we understand it to be a substantial share of the 11,000 uncounted project vouchers and for the purposes of this analysis, we assume that all of the 11,000 are attached to Public Housing Authority units.
-The bottom line swing as a result of this choice is diminished because only 31% of these units are estimated to show in the ACS, as explained in note 8.
+We don’t have a good estimate of this, but it we understand it to be a substantial share of the 11,000 7,000 uncounted project vouchers.
+For the purposes of this analysis, we assume that all of the 11,000 7,000 are attached to Public Housing Authority units.
+So we remove these from the 77,612 to yield 70,612 so far uncounted HCV.
+The third column swing as a result of this choice is small because only 31% of these units are estimated to show in the ACS, as explained in note 8.

 11. State voucher count from HLC.
 Assuming (for lack of better data) an even blend between project-based and mobile deployment of these vouchers and using federal ELIL rates.